 I first developed this recipe many years ago when my gluten free son, who is now considerably taller than I am (and I'm not short) was in the early years of grammar school.
 They were “celebrating” St. Patrick's Day by sharing Irish soda bread.

 Irish Soda Bread is a quick bread, not a yeast bread (although frankly I think it would make a fabulous yeast bread).
 And it's not your typical quick bread.
-First off, it isn't baked in a loaf pan like most quick breads.
+First off, you don't bake it in a loaf pan like most quick breads.
 In fact, the Irish tradition began in the 1830's when baking soda was first introduced.

 So there's that.
-But the way I go about things, it's also made more like a pastry.
-That means cold ingredients, chunks of butter, and a light touch when handling.
+Another distinction is that I make it more like a pastry.
+So I use cold ingredients, chunks of butter, and a light touch when handling.

-All that leads to a light, tender and almost flaky pastry-like bread.
-But it slices perfectly, either in wedges or more traditional slices.
+Because of those changes, the bread is light, tender and almost flaky-pastry-like.
+But you can slice it perfectly, either in wedges or more traditional slices.

 Sometimes I make it with fewer raisins, sometimes with more.
 I honestly can't decide which I like better.
-I do know that it's just not the start of spring without some Irish Soda Bread.
+I do know that it doesn't feel like the start of spring without some Irish Soda Bread.

 Does this soda bread have to have raisins?

 You don't have to make Irish soda bread with raisins, but you'd need a substitute here.
-The recipe is developed to include a mix-in.
+This recipe must have some sort of mix-in pieces to succeed.

 We also have a recipe for savory gluten free Irish soda bread, which doesn't even have a single raisin.
-The savory recipe is more like traditional bread, even though it's also leavened without yeast.
+The savory recipe is more like traditional bread, even though it contains no yeast for leavening, either.

-Tips to making the perfect gluten free Irish soda bread
+Tips to making the perfect free Irish soda bread

-There are a few things to keep in mind when following this recipe for gf Irish soda bread:
+There are a few things to keep in mind when you follow this recipe for gf Irish soda bread:

 Take the size of the baking pan into account